The H2 Wiki

 A logging library

-Next let’s see how to put the API to use in a logging library.
-The logging library allows us to use logMsg to log Strings as log messages and to specify an integer “severity” for each, and to use modifySeverity to locally modify the severity of messages logged within a block.
+Next let’s see how to put the IOScopedRef API to use in a library, in this case a logging library.
+The logging library allows us to use logMsg to log Strings as log messages, specifying an integer “severity” for each, and to use modifySeverity to locally modify the severity of messages logged within a block.
 An IOScopedRef stores the severity adjustment; logMsg uses readIOScopedRef to read the current value of the reference; modifySeverity uses modifyIOScopedRef to locally modify the severity adjustment.

 Logging API